ucli-tools/library/README.md

 ## 📞 Contact

-For questions about this template, please open an issue on GitHub or contact the maintainers.
+For questions about this template, please open an issue on [GitHub](https://github.com/ucli-tools/library/issues).